Privacy Guarantee for Nash Equilibrium Computation of Aggregative Games Based on Pointwise Maximal Leakage: References

 \section{References}

 \begin{IEEEbiography}[{ }]{Zhaoyang Cheng} received his B.Sc. and B.Ec. degrees from Xi'an Jiaotong University, Xi'an, China, in 2019, and Ph.D. degree from Academy of Mathematics and Systems Science, Chinese Academy of Sciences, Beijing, China, in 2024.
 He is currently a postdoctoral researcher with the Division of Information Science and Engineering, School of Electrical Engineering and Computer Science, KTH Royal Institute of Technology, Stockholm, Sweden.
-His research interests include game theory, security, and privacy. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Guanpu Chen} received his B.Sc. degree from University of Science and Technology of China, Hefei, China, in 2017, and Ph.D. degree from Academy of Mathematics and Systems Science, Chinese Academy of Sciences, Beijing, China, in 2022.
-He is currently a postdoctoral researcher with the School of Electrical Engineering and Computer Science, KTH Royal Institute of Technology, Stockholm, Sweden.
-Dr. Chen was the recipient of the President Award of the Chinese Academy of Sciences in 2021 and the Best Paper Award at IEEE ICCA in 2024.
-His research interests include network games, distributed optimization, system robustness, and cybersecurity. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Tobias J. Oechtering}(S’01-M’08-SM’12) received his Dipl-Ing degree in Electrical Engineering and Information Technology in 2002 from RWTH Aachen University, Germany, his Dr-Ing degree in Electrical Engineering in 2007 from the Technische Universit\"at Berlin, Germany.
+His research interests include game theory, security, and privacy. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Guanpu Chen} received his B.Sc. degree from University of Science and Technology of China, Hefei, China, in 2017, and Ph.D. degree from Academy of Mathematics and Systems Science, Chinese Academy of Sciences (CAS), Beijing, China, in 2022.
+He is currently a Professor with the School of Automation, Southeast University, Nanjing, China.
+He used to be a postdoctoral researcher with the School of Electrical Engineering and Computer Science, KTH Royal Institute of Technology, Stockholm, Sweden.
+His research interests include multi-agent systems, network games, as well as robustness, resilience, and security in cyber-physical systems.
+Prof. Chen was the recipient of the President Award of CAS, the Best Paper Award at IEEE ICCA, Guan Zhao-Zhi Award at CCC, the Best Paper Award by Unmanned Systems, and the Best Student Paper Honorable Mention at IEEE CSS TCSP. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Tobias J. Oechtering}(S’01-M’08-SM’12) received his Dipl-Ing degree in Electrical Engineering and Information Technology in 2002 from RWTH Aachen University, Germany, his Dr-Ing degree in Electrical Engineering in 2007 from the Technische Universit\"at Berlin, Germany.
 In 2008 he joined KTH Royal Institute of Technology, Stockholm, Sweden and has been a Professor since 2018.
 In 2009, he received the ``F\"orderpreis 2009” from the Vodafone Foundation.

 Dr. Oechtering is currently Senior Editor of IEEE Transactions on Information Forensic and Security since May 2020 and served previously as Associate Editor for the same journal since June 2016, and IEEE Communications Letters during 2012-2015.
 He has served on numerous technical program committees for IEEE sponsored conferences, and he was general co-chair for IEEE ITW 2019.
 His research interests include privacy and physical layer security, statistical learning and signal processing, communication and information theory, as well as communications for networked control. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Mikael Skoglund}(S'93-M'97-SM'04-F'19) received the Ph.D. degree in 1997 from Chalmers University of Technology, Sweden.
 In 1997, he joined the Royal Institute of Technology (KTH), Stockholm, Sweden, where he was appointed to the Chair in Communication Theory in 2003.
 At KTH he heads the Division of Information Science and Engineering.